FLYGSKAM: Should People Be Shamed For Flying?

 What’s wrong with flying?

-Aviation is effectively a fossil-fuel industry, with airlines contributing to around 2% of emissions worldwide.
+Aviation is effectively a fossil-fuel industry, with airlines contributing to around 2% (some say as much as 5%) of emissions worldwide.

 This is a figure that is projected to grow.
 Consider that London’s Heathrow Airport (which 80.1 million passengers travelled through in 2018) has received government approval for a third runway, despite concerns about the increase in noise traffic and air pollution (and the fact that the city is already serviced by five airports).